 In connection with the initial closing of our Series E Preferred Stock financing on November 30, 2018, we entered into a fifth amended and restated voting agreement, or the voting agreement, with certain of our stockholders, including affiliates of Flagship.
 The voting agreement, among other things, provides the terms for the voting of shares with respect to the constituency of our directors.
 Pursuant to the terms of the voting agreement, the following directors were elected to serve as members on our board of directors and, as of the date of this prospectus, continue to so serve: David R. Epstein, William Hinshaw, Gary Pisano, Cristina M. Rondinone, William D. Baird III, Stephen Hoge, David A. Berry, Christopher A. Viehbacher, and Grégory Behar.
-Mr. Epstein was selected to serve on our board of directors as designated by Flagship Ventures Fund IV, L.P., Mr. Hinshaw was selected to serve on our board of directors as our CEO, Dr. Berry was selected to serve on our board of directors as designated by Flagship, Mr. Behar was selected to serve on our board of directors by Nestlé Health Sciences US Holdings, Inc. and Dr. Pisano, Dr. Rondinone, Mr. Baird and Dr. Hoge were selected to serve on our board of directors as directors who are not affiliated with any investor, possess relevant industry experience and are acceptable to a majority of the investors party to the voting agreement.
-Mr. Viehbacher was selected to serve on our board of directors as a director who is acceptable to a majority of the other members of our board of directors.
+Mr. Epstein was selected to serve on our board of directors as designated by Flagship Ventures Fund IV, L.P., Mr. Hinshaw was selected to serve on our board of directors by Nestlé Health Sciences US Holdings, Inc. and Dr. Pisano, Dr. Rondinone, Mr. Baird and Dr. Hoge were selected to serve on our board of directors as directors who are not affiliated with any investor, possess relevant industry experience and are acceptable to a majority of the investors party to the voting agreement.
+Mr. Viehbacher was selected to serve on our board of directors.